MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

-- Added the ability to launch recently played games.
+- Added the ability to launch games.
+	- Launch any configured game from the Game Manager
 	- Launch the last five games played from the system tray menu.
 	- Games are launched using information GBM has automatically detected or can fully customized via the Game Manager.
 	- This feature is optional and disabled by default, it must be enabled in Settings -> General.